 "trust is a brittle thing that needs to be built, over time, mostly by actions"16 Nov 2017

-trust is a brittle thing that needs to be built, over time, mostly by actions. - maria
+trust is a brittle thing that needs to be built, over time, mostly by actions. - kelly clancy

-i was dumbfounded when i saw those words. i have shared them with at least three other people since he shared them with me.
+i was dumbfounded when i heard those words. i have shared them with at least three other people since he shared them with me.

 the truth in that statement, to me, is profound.

 because i’ve been writing more poetry lately (shoutout to bethany cherry, one of folks in my better selves cohort who encouraged me to write more of it), my brain is shifting into analogy mode. it’s making me think of what physical materials take time to make, can be extremely strong, but are also brittle.